 Grab bags of frozen peas and corn—onions too!

-One question is why would you want to dehydrate frozen foods?
-Aren't they already suitable for long-term storage?
-Great question... and the answer is in a nutshell: unfortunately, frozen foods thaw when the power goes out.
+OK, so you want to know why would you want to dehydrate frozen food?
+Aren't they already suitably packaged for long-term storage?
+Great question... and the answer is in a nutshell: frozen foods thaw when the power goes out, unfortunately.

-When you have dried goods stored properly, you don't have to worry about the power going out for long periods of time!
+When you have dried goods stored properly, you don't have to worry about the power going out for extended periods!

 Dehydrate food instead of throwing it down the disposal because you "forgot about it" in the bottom drawer of the refrigerator—or because you had too much left over at the end of the season!